miekg/xds/README.md

 What if you drain a cluster and then a new healthy end point is added?
 This new endpoint will get health checked and possiby be set health, meaning *all* traffic will flow to this one endpoint.

+## TODO

+* new clusters - send updates with ADS ?
+Double check with Envoy